 Bach’s Rondeau (Suite No.2 in B minor)

 The four orchestral suites (called overtures by their author), BWV 1066-1069 are four suites by Johann Sebastian Bach.
 The name overture refers only in part to the opening movement in the style of the French overture, in which a majestic opening section in relatively slow dotted-note rhythm in a duple meter is followed by a fast fugal section, then rounded off with a short recapitulation in a triple meter of the opening music.

 More broadly, the term was used in Baroque Germany for a suite of dance pieces in French Baroque style preceded by such an overture.
 This genre was extremely popular in Germany during Bach’s day, and he showed far less interest in it than was usual.

 Scholars believe that Bach did not conceive of the four Orchestral Suites as a set (in the way he conceived of the Brandenburg Concertos), since the sources are various.

 Quilapayún (Spanish pronunciation: [kilapaˈʝun]) are an instrumental and vocal folk music group from Chile and among the longest lasting and most influential ambassadors of the Nueva Canción Chilena movement (New Song of Chile).
-Formed in Chile during the mid-1960s, the group became inseparable with the revolution that occurred in the popular music of the country under the Popular Unity Government of Salvador Allende.
+Formed in Chile during the mid-1960s, the group became inseparable from the revolution that occurred in the popular music of the country under the Popular Unity government of Salvador Allende.